 I bought a nip of Jim Beam Black Label Kentucky Bourbon for this recipe.
 Two tablespoons of it added to the sauce gives a pleasant, but not overpowering, oakey bourbon flavor.
 If you'd like less of a bourbon flavor, use one tablespoon.

 A cornstarch and cold water solution thickens the sauce and makes it glossy.
 For me, this is a necessary step as I don't like watery cranberry sauce.
 An alternative, tasteless thickener is one teaspoon potato starch mixed with one teaspoon of cold water.
-The more of these thickening mixtures you use, the thicker the sauce will be.
-It also gets a bit thicker as it cools.
+The more of these mixtures you use, the thicker the sauce will be.
+It also gets thicker as it cools.

 The sauce a keeps for a few days in an airtight container in the fridge.
 It can be frozen a week in advance too.
 Thaw it in the fridge.
 In a pinch, you can even thaw it in the microwave.
 A real time saver!